 Step Command Remarks 1.
 Enter system view. system-view N/A 2.
 Enable MAC authentication.
 In system view: mac-authentication interface interface-list In interface view: a. interface interface-type interface-number b. mac-authentication Disabled by default.
 Enable MAC authentication for ports in bulk in system view or an individual port in Ethernet interface view.
 3. Set the maximum number of concurrent MAC authentication users allowed on a port. mac-authentication max-user user-number Optional.
-By default, the maximum number of concurrent MAC authentication users is 1024.
+By default, the maximum number of concurrent MAC authentication users is 256.

-You cannot add a MAC authentication enabled port in to a link aggregation group, or enable MAC authentication on a port already in a link aggregation group.
+You cannot add a MAC authentication enabled port in to a link aggregation group or service loopback group, or enable MAC authentication on a port already in a link aggregation group or service loopback group.